 How to bring more birds into your garden

-Georgia Angus looks at the vital role insects play in supporting native birds and how you can plant to attract more bugs, and so more birds, to your backyard.
+Insects play a vital role in supporting native birds.
+Here's how you can plant to attract more bugs, and so more birds, to your backyard.

 Gardening with native birds in mind is mostly about the small rewards.
 Spotting a yellow-faced honeyeater drinking from the kangaroo paws that you planted specifically to attract them makes the effort worthwhile.